Morgan279/tikv-website/content/docs/5.1/reference/architecture/scheduling.md

 * Not all Regions are hot, so loads of all TiKV stores need to be balanced;
 * When Regions are in balancing, data transferring utilizes much network/disk traffic and CPU time, which can influence online services.

 These situations can occur at the same time, which makes it harder to resolve.
-Also, the whole system is changing dynamically, so a scheduler is needed to collect all information about the cluster, and then adjust the cluster.
-So, PD is introduced into the TiKV cluster.
+Also, the whole system is changing dynamically, so it is essential to collect all information about the cluster to adjust it appropriately by a scheduler.
+Thus, PD is introduced into the TiKV cluster.

 ## Scheduling requirements